daria-tolmacheva/grass-wind-sim/Plan.md

 ## Week 5

-TBD

 1. Add grass blade attributes description to `README.md`.
-2. Basic OpenGL visualisation(?)
+2. Basic OpenGL visualisation - just to add the skeleton of the visualisation code in.
+This will later be edited to use shaders to draw grass geometry directly from control points (and oriantation vectors) without using NGL bezier curves.
-3. Basic Qt app to host OpenGL vis(?)
+3. Basic Qt app to host OpenGL visualisation.
+Will change mouse/keyboard controls and add more control to the user.

 ## Week 6